Estimated reading time: 5 minutes

 10 Things To Know About Your Closing

 The search may have been long, but you’ve finally found the home of your dreams.
 You love its style, floor plan, and views.
 Additionally, the neighborhood is great!
-You’ve also done the hard work of reaching an understanding with the seller on price, signed a purchase agreement, and made an earnest money deposit.
-The home inspection went well, your loan has been approved, and your excitement builds as the big day of closing approaches.
+You’ve also done the hard work of reaching an understanding with the seller on price, and signed a purchase agreement.
+You also made an earnest money deposit.
+The home inspection went well, and your loan has been approved!
+Your excitement builds as the big day of closing approaches.
 For most of us, the purchase of our home is the single biggest investment we ever make.
 Preparation is key!
 Read up on these 10 things to know about your closing.

 The Consumer Financial Protection Bureau (CFPB) created the TILA-RESPA Integrated Disclosure (TRID) Rule to improve mortgage disclosure forms to make it easier for consumers to understand the terms of their loans and closing costs.
-In order to ensure a timely closing, it is more important than ever that you communicate with your lender, real estate agent and settlement professional.
+Ensure an timely closing!
+Start by communicating with your lender, real estate agent and settlement professional.

 1. Closing Disclosure (CD)